 Blue Star Museums

-Service of Commemoration – Mount Auburn Cemetery, Cambridge 1:30-3:00pm Words and music will help us to remember those who have gone before us during this Memorial Day Service on Bigelow Chapel Lawn.
+Service of Commemoration – Mount Auburn Cemetery, Cambridge, May 25, 1:30-3:00pm Words and music will help us to remember those who have gone before us during this Memorial Day Service on Bigelow Chapel Lawn.
 In the event of inclement weather, the Service will be held in Bigelow Chapel.

 Museum of Fine Arts – Free Memorial Day open house